 BA, from Heathrow to Venice direct.
-All went well, the staff charming and helpful.
-A short delay in taking off due to weather.
+After a short delay in taking off due to the weather.
+All went well; the staff were charming and helpful.
 Very good eggs Benedict in the lounge before take-off; Matt, our assistant, was also very charming and courteous.

-Food on the outward journey was breakfast, bacon okay, a bit salty and fatty, I love fat but cooked not warmed and flaccid.
-Sausage good plus eggs, very difficult to do.
+Food on the outward journey was breakfast, bacon okay, a bit salty and fatty.
+I love fat but cooked, not warmed and flaccid.
+Sausage is good, plus eggs, very difficult to do.
 Bread okay, warm with okay coffee, all in all very good.

 Return flight, again good, excellent food.
-I had chicken with peppers, olives and soft polenta, nice and hot.
+I had nice hot chicken with peppers, olives and soft polenta.
 My wife had pasta, lobster sauce and prawns, again very nice.
 No dessert, just a thin wedge of cheese with no flavour and rubbery.
 The accompanying minute square of Membrillo was nice but not enough.

-The help through the passport control was magnificent, quick and very well organised.
+The help through passport control was magnificent, quick and very well organised.
 I loved it.

 We ate Harry’s Dolci the first night across the water.
 It rained hard but did not diminish our enthusiasm.
 Our friends loved the quick boat trip.

-The house wine comes in stone carafe’s which I like, not brilliant but okay and passable.
+The house wine comes in a stone carafe which I like; not brilliant, but okay and passable.

 Friday night was a first for me.
 We went to the famous Cipriani across the lagoon.
 You know it will be expensive when they have their own ‘free’ beautiful water taxi.
 So I was expecting great things…….However, I was slightly disappointed.
 The room and service are very nice, and I have no complaints about that.